Understanding SR-22 insurance in Indiana

 How much does SR-22 insurance cost in Indiana?

-Filing an SR-22 form doesn't cost much, but the fines and increased insurance rates can be expensive.
-On average, SR-22 insurance in Indiana costs $1,713 per year, but the actual rate depends on the driver and the specific violation.
+While filing an SR-22 form is typically inexpensive, the associated fines and increased insurance rates are costly.
+On average, SR-22 insurance in Indiana is $1,713 but varies significantly based on the driver and infraction.

 Average SR-22 insurance cost in Indiana by violation